 Keep videos short and modular

-The average human attention span is 47 seconds, so skip lengthy videos.
+The average human attention span is 47 seconds.
+So skip lengthy videos.
 Even with the most engaging interactive elements, you may lose viewers’ attention if the video is too long.

 Offer immediate, useful feedback

 When viewers answer questions, give them instant feedback so they know how they’re doing.
-Keep the tone positive even when they get it wrong, and consider offering helpful hints for more complex topics.
+Keep the tone positive, even when they get it wrong, and consider offering helpful hints for more complex topics.

 You can also use branching paths to tailor the experience: If someone gets an answer right, let them move ahead.
 If not, give them a quick on-screen explanation before continuing.